-- a A matter personal to a member of staff that is being considered by a meeting of [Council] is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman or, if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence to [the COUNCIL at its next meeting. - The chairman or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [Clerk and

-RFO].
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution The council

-- Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Council - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk or RFO relates to the chairman or vice-chairman this shall be communicated to another member of [the Council, which shall be reported back and progressed by resolution of [the Council - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 12. - b Subject to the Council's policies regarding the handling of performance, capability and disciplinary matters, the Clerk shall contact the Chairman of the Council or in their absence the Vice Chairman of the Council in respect to an informal or formal matter and this shall be reported back and progressed by resolution of the full Council. - c Subject to the Council's policy regarding absences from work, the Clerk shall notify the Chairman of absence occasioned by illness or other reason. - d The chairman of Council or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the full Council. - e Subject to the Council's policy regarding the handling of grievance matters, the Clerk shall contact the Chairman of the Council or in his absence, the vicechairman of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the full Council - f Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chairman or vice-chairman of the Council, this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of the full Council. - g Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - h In accordance with standing order 12(a), only the Chairman and Vice Chairman of the Council shall have access to staff records referred to in standing order 19(g).

-20 RESPONSIBILITIES TO PROVIDE INFORMATION
+21. RESPONSIBILITIES TO PROVIDE INFORMATION